Vietnamese name

-The Vietnamese language is tonal and so are Vietnamese names.
+The Vietnamese language is tonal, and so are Vietnamese names.
 Names with the same spelling but different tones represent different meanings, which can confuse people when the diacritics are dropped, as is commonly done outside Vietnam (e.g. Đoàn (/vi/) vs Doãn (/vi/), both become Doan when diacritics are omitted).
-Additionally, some Vietnamese names can only be differentiated via context or with their corresponding chữ Hán, such as 南 ("south") or 男 ("men", "boy"), both are read as Nam.
-Anyone applying for Vietnamese nationality must also adopt a Vietnamese name.
-Vietnamese names have corresponding Hán character adopted early on during Chinese rule.
-Vietnamese script is fully transliterated (romanized), because the previous script, chữ Nôm, was replaced by chữ Quốc ngữ, which was made compulsory during the French colonial era.
+Additionally, through homonymy, some names can only be distinguished through context or by reference to their corresponding chữ Hán (Chinese characters), such as 南 (lit. 'south') or 男 (lit. 'men, boy'), both are read as "Nam".
+Vietnamese names have corresponding chữ Hán adopted early on during Chinese rule.
+The modern Latin-based writing system, chữ Quốc ngữ, popularized during the French colonial era, is fully romanized and has replaced the earlier, chữ Hán–based script, chữ Nôm.

+As part of the criteria for naturalization as a Vietnamese citizen, foreigners applying for Vietnamese nationality must also adopt a Vietnamese name.

 Surnames

 The surname (họ) is positioned first and is passed on by the father to his children in a traditionally patrilineal order, but exceptions are possible.
 It is estimated that there are around 100 surnames in common use, but some are far more common than others.
-The name Nguyễn was estimated to be the most common (40%) in 2005.
-The reason the top three names are so common is that people tended to take the surnames of emperors, to show loyalty to particular dynasties in history.
-Over many generations, those surnames became permanent.
+Nguyễn is by far the most common (31.5% in 2022), followed by Trần (10.9%) and Lê (8.9%).

 History

+Similar to Chinese and Korean, Vietnamese are shared many common monosyllabic surnames.
 Some scholars argue that all Vietnamese surnames are of Chinese origin, introduced during the thousand-year Chinese occupation of Vietnam, which began in 111 BCE with the Han Dynasty.
 Prior to this, evidence of distinct Vietnamese surnames is scarce due to a lack of written records.
 An alternative view suggests that Vietnamese surnames include both indigenous names and those borrowed from Chinese culture.
 Hypotheses propose that indigenous surnames may have evolved from place-names in the Red River delta (e.g., Nguyễn from "nguồn, ngòi" meaning spring or canal) or from traditional totems (e.g., Gà for "chicken tribe").
 Historically, individuals sometimes adopted the surname of the ruling dynasty as a sign of loyalty, or were compelled to do so, particularly after dynastic changes.
 For example, during the Trần dynasty, individuals with the surname Lý (from the overthrown Lý dynasty) were ordered to change their surname to Nguyễn.
 The Nguyễn dynasty (1802-1945) further contributed to the prevalence of the Nguyễn surname.
 Additionally, surnames were sometimes changed to evade taxes, avoid penalties, or adhere to royal name taboos.

-Vietnamese surnames also have origins from other ethnic groups, including Chinese (Khổng, Lưu, Trương), Khmer (Thạch, Sơn), Cham (Chế, Chiêm), and various ethnic minorities (Linh, Giáp, Ma).
+Vietnamese surnames also have origins from other ethnic groups, including Hoa (Khổng, Lưu, Trương), Khmer (Thạch, Sơn), Cham (Chế, Chiêm), and various ethnic minorities (Linh, Giáp, Ma).